 The DURATION function uses the following arguments:

-- Settlement (required argument) – It is the security’s settlement date or the date on which the coupon is purchased.
+Settlement (required argument) – This is the security’s settlement date or the date on which the coupon is purchased.

-- Maturity (required argument) – It is the security’s maturity date or the date on which the coupon expires.
+Maturity (required argument) – The security’s maturity date or the date on which the coupon expires.

-- Coupon (required argument) – It is the security’s coupon rate.
+Coupon (required argument) – This is the security’s coupon rate.

-- Yield (required argument) – It is the security’s annual yield.
+Yield (required argument) – The security’s annual yield.

-- Frequency (required argument) – It is the number of coupon payments per year.
+Frequency (required argument) – This is the number of coupon payments per year.
 For annual payments, the frequency is = 1; for semiannual, frequency is = 2; and for quarterly, frequency = 4.

-- Basis (optional argument) – It is the type of day count basis to be used.
-The possible values of basis are:
+Basis (optional argument) – This is the type of day count basis to be used.
+The possible values of the basis are:

 Remember that the date arguments should be encoded into the DURATION function as either: